International Travel

 Public Transportation: Unmarked taxis and “maxi taxis” (minibuses) may stop abruptly in the middle of the road or veer across several lanes of traffic to pick up or drop off passengers.
 Only use private taxis in Port of Spain.
 For travel between cities, use private taxis or full-sized inter-city buses.

-Vehicle Accident Procedures: Contact local authorities immediately.
+Vehicle Accident Procedures: Road fatalities increased significantly in 2024.
+If you are involved in an accident, contact local authorities immediately.
 If safe, render aid or assistance and remain on the scene until authorities arrive.
 Make sure to file an accident report with the local police station nearest the accident site within 24 hours.

 For additional travel information